MiDevenKnow/Socket-Spreadsheet/README.md

 If text entries or other displayed content go beyond the given display size, the display should be truncated.

 Formulas are of the form =AVERAGE(A2,A5).
 The accepted formulas are SUM, RANGE, and AVERAGE.

+# Platform

+This program was built on Ubuntu 20.04, some errors will be encoutered if an attempt is made to run this program on a Windows Machine as some of the libraries are only native to Linux.

+# To run the server

+Navigate to the project folder and type the following commands:

+gcc -o server server.c

+./server

+# To run the client

+Navigate to the project folder and type the following commands:

+gcc -o client client.c

+./client